A cassette tape rescued from the trash is what did it.

 Until I caught the bug again in 1999.
 With college friend Bjor6n Oranj, the two of us recorded pseudo-indie lo-fi stuff for about a year as SQUID.
 We mustered two full-length CD's and an e.p. before we retired the cephalopod.
 Bjor6n moved on to better things with The Halcyon Brothers, and I took another recording hiatus, lasting nearly 15 years.

 But I got itching to record again and purchased a few drum machines and synthesizers in 2015.
-I noodled around in a spare bedroom, learning how to manipulate my gear (I think my first two synths were a Korg Electribe and a Korg Kassiolator Pro+) and posted some of my recordings to SoundCloud.
+I noodled around in a spare bedroom, learning how to manipulate my gear (My first two synths were a Korg Electribe and a Korg Kassiolator Pro+) and posted some of my recordings to SoundCloud, where my listenership of two was quite impressed.

 It seemed like an apt name for my new recording venture.